Field Operations · District 4 Home Page

 Goals & Objectives

 District 4 and its employees are dedicated to achieving the goals and objectives of the Washington State Patrol.
-District 4 personnel serve the citizens of seven counties in Eastern Washington by pro-actively and re-actively responding to calls for services, creating partnerships with citizen groups, the media, and other organizations.
+District 4 personnel serve the citizens of seven counties in Eastern Washington through traffic law enforcement, quality investigations, criminal interdiction, motorist assists and terrorism prevention.

 Headquarters & Communications: